muhai21/muhai21/README.md

 **About Me:**

-**🏫 Education:** Pursuing a degree in Computer Science and Engineering.
+**🏫 Education:** Pursuing B.Sc. in Computer Science and Engineering in Jahangirnagar University.

 **💻 Passion:** Software Development and Competitive Programming.